greeve/eportfolio/03_competency_a.md

 7. We distinguish between our personal convictions and professional duties and do not allow our personal beliefs to interfere with fair representation of the aims of our institutions or the provision of access to their information resources.
 8. We strive for excellence in the profession by maintaining and enhancing our own knowledge and skills, by encouraging the professional development of co-workers, and by fostering the aspirations of potential members of the profession.

-These principles are rooted in the goal of establishing enviroments of "intellectual freedom and the freedom of access to information" (!ref ALA ethics).

 Other professional information organizations use their own code of ethics including [*A Code of Ethics for Information Scientists*][info science ethics] and the [*WorldCat Rights and Responsibilities for the OCLC Cooperative*][oclc rights].

 An example of the application of these ethics and values can be found in the guideline documents from the [*Reference and User Services Association*][rusa] including the [*Health and Medical Reference Guidelines*][rusa health] and [*Guidelines for Behavioral Performance of Reference and Information Service Providers*][rusa behavior].